Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Experimental Results and Comparisons

-Compared to the ConvFHE scheme, our scheme only needs to send one instead of two polynomials for each ciphertext between the server and client.
-Therefore, the bandwidth requirement is reduced to almost half.
-Gazelle packs half of the input channels into each polynomial compared to our design, and hence it requires around 4 times communication cost.
-Cheetah sends $c_o$ instead of one ciphertext from the server to the client.
-As a result, its communication bandwidth requirement is much higher and increases almost linearly with $c_o$ for larger $c_o$.
+Compared to the ConvFHE scheme, our approach requires sending only one polynomial per ciphertext between the server and client, instead of two.
+Therefore, the communication cost is reduced to almost half.
+Gazelle packs half of the input channels into each polynomial compared to our design, and hence it requires around 4 times the communication cost.
+Cheetah sends $c_o$ instead of one ciphertext from the server to the client, leading to much higher communication overhead, which increases almost linearly with $c_o$ as $c_o$ grows.